Retirement Social Security

 Andrey Popov/Adobe person hand filling social security benefits form

-Applying for benefits early is one of the most common reasons that people have smaller monthly Social Security checks.
+Applying for benefits early is one of the most common reasons people have smaller monthly Social Security checks.

 While filing early can make sense for some people, there is a big price to pay that can make it more difficult to manage your money during retirement.